Antioch teen Kyle Rittenhouse charged with murder, attempted murder for deadly shooting at Kenosha protest

 The chief said Rittenhouse was enrolled as a cadet through a local high school.
 He was enrolled for less than a year due to COVID-19 cancelling the program.

-Neighbors say Rittenhouse was interested in law enforcement, often wearing is cadet uniform around the apartment complex where he lived with his mother/ Neighbors say last summer he marched in the July 4 parade as a cadet.
+Neighbors say Rittenhouse was interested in law enforcement, often wearing his cadet uniform around the apartment complex where he lived with his mother.
+Neighbors say last summer he marched in the July 4 parade as a cadet.

 Rittenhouse was a student at Lakes Community High School, but administrators there said he did not graduate.
 The teen also worked at the YMCA in Volo, where he was on furlough due to COVID-19.